 His recent television credits include playing Sandy Langbourne in the highly acclaimed The Night Manager, and Robert Greenlaw in Undercover, both for the BBC.
-He also appeared in Discovery’s Harley & the Davidsons, Genius: Einstein for Fox21/National Geographic, The Terror for Scott Free/AMC, and most recently Deep State for Fox.
+He also appeared in Discovery’s Harley & the Davidsons and Genius: Einstein for Fox21/National Geographic.

 Alistair’s recent film credits include playing General Draven in Rogue One: A Star Wars Story, and Hampstead.

 Alistair recently wrapped on Hellboy: Rise of the Blood Queen alongside Milla Jovovich, David Harbour and Ian McShane.

 Most recently he appeared in AMC’s The Terror and Fox’s Deep State.

 The Terror started this week on AMC and the reviews are in:

 - “If you’ve been waiting for the latest piece of genre obsession by way of prestige TV, get ready for The Terror” Collider